 A “statute of limitations” is a legal time limit.
 Victims who hope to recover damages from their injuries need to file a legal claim before this time period has passed.

-In the state of Florida, personal injury cases are usually subject to a statute of limitations of four years.
+In the state of Florida, personal injury cases are usually subject to a statute of limitations of two years.
 Even if the statute of limitations has not lapsed yet, seeking recovery from an injury that happened years ago may be incredibly difficult.

 Contact Brannon & Brannon for Help After an Accident